Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Technical_Whitepaper.md

 The NIS Protocol v3 advances beyond existing approaches by providing:

-1. **Complete Implementation:** Unlike theoretical frameworks, all components are implemented and functional
+1. **Functional Implementation:** Unlike theoretical frameworks, all components are implemented and functional
 2. **Evidence-Based Development:** All capabilities backed by measurable implementations
 3. **Integrity Monitoring:** Built-in systems to prevent unsubstantiated claims
 4. **Production Readiness:** Comprehensive testing and validation infrastructure